Sundays & Mondays CLOSED

 Art @ the Library

-In July the Great Falls Public Library is hosting an art exhibit by local artist Alma Winberry.
+Alma Winberry’s eclectic art exhibit continues throughout the month of August at the Great Falls Public Library.
 Alma’s art is an eclectic blend of paintings, sculptures, and unique one-of-a-kind pieces.
 No medium is taboo to Alma, who uses recycled material to create some of her whimsical sculptures.
 In an exhibit by Alma you may see fabric art, paper sculptures, pieces made of old car doors, hats, paintings, and more.
 With Alma every exhibit is as unique as her art.
-A free art reception will be held for Alma on Thursday, July 10 from 5:00 – 7:00 pm.
-Enjoy refreshments and meet this eclectic artist.